-The majority of information is written for sports that are more physical in nature such as Wheelchair Rugby as opposed to more skill-based sports such as Boccia or Archery.
+The following training guidelines presume that you have some good training experience under your belt and you're accustomed to physical training.
+It is also important to have a good understanding of your body, how you cope with the stress of training and whether your disability affects how you should train.
+Much of this information is written for sports that are more physical in nature such as Wheelchair Basketball as opposed to sports that are more skill-based such as Shooting or Archery.
 Much of this information is based on non-disabled strength training principles, which are transferable to disability sport.